Michigan attorney explains specific loss benefits under workers’ comp and how much should be paid for amputation.

 What is Schedule Loss of Use?

-Schedule loss of use is the minimum number of weeks that an employee must be paid regardless of ability to work.
+Schedule loss of use award or specific loss benefits are the minimum number of weeks that an employee must be paid regardless of ability to work.
 Michigan law provides a schedule loss of use chart (workers’ compensation injury chart) for amputation.
 Many insurance adjusters do not follow this Michigan law and will end payment early.

 We recommend downloading the amputation chart (Form WC-728) and having it filled out by your doctor.
 This can be used as proof that specific loss benefits should be paid.
 Send it to the insurance company by USPS certified mail return receipt requested.
 Penalties are available if correctly submitted and not timely paid.